 A recipient of many design and professional awards, his graphic works, paintings and drawings have been exhibited in Europe and America.

 Botanical exhibitions include one man exhibits - Inspired by Aldo Leopold, Wildflower Drawings and Paintings by Derek Norman (Burlington, Iowa), and Wildflowers, Grasses & Sedges, Missouri Botanical Garden, St. Louis.
 Juried exhibitions include Losing Paradise - Endangered Species Here and Around the World and the ASBA/HSNY exhibitions of 2004, '06, '07, '08, '09, '10, Green Currency, Plants in the Economy, New York Botanical Garden 2011, Portraits of a Garden - Brooklyn Botanic Garden Florilegium Society Exhibit, Royal Botanic Gardens, Kew.
 And The Royal Horticultural Society Exhibits London (2004, '06, and '09) where he was awarded Gold and Silver Gilt medals.
 His work can be found in the Library of Congress, Washington, The British Museum, London, the Hunt Institute, Pittsburgh and the Brooklyn Botanic Garden Florilegium.

 Derek was born, bred and educated in England.
-He graduated from the Chester School of Art and spent a year as an exchange student in America.
+He graduated from the Chester School of Art (one of seventeen Colleges of Art & Science opened in Great Britain by Royal Degree of Queen Victoria and Prince Albert after The Great Exhibition of 1851 at the Crystal Palace, London) and spent a year as an exchange student in America.
 More recently he has studied botanical art under Ann Farrer at the Royal Botanic Gardens, Kew, London, England.